 The historic downtown residential and business district has a flourishing arts community, independently owned restaurants and shops, and a number of museums and tourist attractions.
 Frommer's Budget Travel (2006) lists historic Wilmington, NC among The Nation's Most Walkable Cities.
 The picturesque Riverwalk faces the World War II memorial Battleship North Carolina, and continues to grow with the recent expansion of the business district as well as a new convention center and marina.

-But people don’t just come to Wilmington, NC for the walking; they also want to enjoy the swimming, sunbathing, and water sports activities of the beach communities that surround the city: Pleasure Island, Carolina Beach, Kure Beach, Fort Fisher and Wrightsville Beach.
+But people aren't just seeking homes for sale in Wilmington, NC for the walking; they also want to enjoy the swimming, sunbathing, and water sports activities of the beach communities that surround the city: Pleasure Island, Carolina Beach, Kure Beach, Fort Fisher and Wrightsville Beach.
 These pristine sandy beaches with their boardwalks, piers, and marinas are a haven for nature lovers, anglers, mariners, sun worshippers and water sports enthusiasts.

 When it comes to work, Wilmington is an ideal location for industry giants (G.E., Corning, DuPont, PPD, Inc., to name a few) and small businesses alike.
 In fact, Wilmington, NC has been ranked #13 on Forbes Magazine’s Best Places for Business and Careers and #14 in Fortune Small Business Magazine’s Best Places to Launch a Business.